Toluca Lake, Los Angeles: Politics

-Toluca Lake is represented by the Greater Toluca Lake Neighborhood Council led by Neighborhood Council President Colby Jensen, as well as Councilman Paul Krekorian in the Los Angeles City Council and Adrin Nazarian in the California State Assembly.
+Toluca Lake is represented by the Greater Toluca Lake Neighborhood Council led by Neighborhood Council President Colby Jensen, as well as Adrin Nazarian in the Los Angeles City Council and Jesse Gabriel in the California State Assembly.
 NBC-4 weatherman Fritz Coleman is the honorary mayor of Toluca Lake.

 In 2006, Toluca Lake homeowner groups mobilized against a proposed development in North Hollywood by NBCUniversal and Thomas Properties Group.
 The Metro Studio Project involves upwards of 1000000 sqft of space and would house employees leaving NBC's Burbank facility.
 The project also proposes Times Square-style supergraphics and digital illuminated billboards.
 It would be built partly on land for which NBCUniversal has a lease agreement from the Los Angeles County Metropolitan Transportation Authority.
 The Los Angeles County Board of Supervisors has yet to act on the proposal, and Environmental Impact Reports are not finalized.

 Education

 The 2000 census found that 48.4% of Toluca Lake residents within Los Angeles had earned a four-year degree, a high figure for both the city and the county.
 The percentage of those residents with a master's degree or higher was large for the county.

 The Los Angeles section of Toluca Lake is a part of the Los Angeles Unified School District.
 The Burbank section is within the Burbank Unified School District.